5.0 Google Reviews

 Custom Outdoor Shades vs. Off-the-Shelf

 A discount roll-up shade from a home center is cheap, and it will look it within a season or two of Florida sun.
 The fabric fades and frays, the hardware corrodes near the coast, and the fit is wrong on a non-standard lanai opening.
-Custom outdoor shades are sized to your span, built from fabrics and hardware rated for the weather, and installed correctly into your structure.
+Custom outdoor shades are sized to your span, built from fabrics and hardware rated for the weather, and installed correctly into your structure, the same standard we hold for our custom drapery hardware indoors.
 For something that lives outdoors year-round, the materials are the whole game, and the custom version is the one still working years later.

 Read more verified reviews from local homeowners on our reviews page before you book.